araison12/gpus_monitor/README.md

 ```

-For privacy purposes, login of my dedicated SMTP account are stored in 2 machine environment variables.
+For privacy purposes, login of my dedicated SMTP account are stored in a machine in 2 environment variables.
 I've set up a brandnew Gmail account for my `gpus_monitor` instance.
-I can share with you my credentials in order to use a single SMTP account for `gpus_monitor` instance on several machines, feel free to send me an email !
+I can share with you my credentials in order to use a single SMTP account for each `gpus_monitor` instance listening several machine (max 100 mails/24h) , feel free to send me an email if you are interested in !
 Otherwise, fill in with your own SMTP server configuration.